 Kirchensteuer is considered a special expense and can be a tax deduction.

-firma.de can give your business the key.
+firma.de can be your key

-The capital gains tax (KapESt) is only paid by corporations if dividends or distributions are made to the shareholders (German article).
+The capital gains tax (KapESt) is only paid by corporations if dividends or distributions are made to the shareholders.
 Strictly speaking, capital gains tax is not a tax of its own but a form of income taxation.
 Like income tax, capital gains tax is regulated in the EStG.
 As with income tax, the solidarity surcharge and, if applicable, church tax are added to the capital gains tax burden.
 The tax rate is 25% plus church tax and solidarity taxes.

 How to calculate capital gains tax:

 Investment income * Tax rate = capital gains tax